Jacksonville Elder Law Attorney

 - Part D pays for your prescription drug coverage for both brand name and generic FDA approved drugs

 Long term care, except for the first one hundred days after hospitalization.
 Medicare also does not cover alternative health therapies, dental care, cosmetic, elective surgery, foot care or eye care, or routine checkups, although your Medicare Advantage plan may provide coverage for some of these items.

 - If you are at least 65 or any age with certain disabilities like End Stage Renal Disease, permanent kidney failure requiring dialysis or a kidney transplant

 - If you’re at least 65 and collecting Social Security

 What is the role of my Elder Law Attorney in assisting me with Medicare?

-A qualified Elder Law Attorney can help you understand the Medicare benefits you are entitled to as well as assist you with your appeal if your Medicare is denied.
+A qualified Elder Law Attorney in Jacksonville can help you understand the Medicare benefits you are entitled to as well as assist you with your appeal if your Medicare is denied.

 A federal and state medical assistance program that gives you access to health care if you are among the low-income families or individuals, the elderly or disabled, with the costs of nursing homes and other medical expenses.